free5lot/hid-apple-patched/README.md

 ### About

-A patched version of hid-apple allows GNU/Linux user **to swap the FN and left Control keys** on Macbook Pro, external Apple keyboards and probably other Apple devices.
+A patched version of hid-apple allows GNU/Linux user **to swap the FN and left Control keys and some other mapping tweaks** on Macbook Pro, external Apple keyboards and probably other Apple devices.

 The patch was created by [free5lot](https://github.com/free5lot) under GPL 2 (or later) licence.
 I hope it'll go to upstream kernel, so more GNU/Linux users could make their keyboards more comfortable for them.